Sébastien Loeb: 2014–20

 Returning to the WRC after being absent in 2014, in 2015 Loeb participated in the Monte Carlo Rally and finished 8th after a crash.
 In 2016 and 2017 he did not contest any rounds.

 He drove 3 rounds in 2018 and won his last rally with Citroën, the Rally Catalunya.

 He signed to race part time with the Hyundai World Rally Team for the 2019 season.
 He got one podium in the Rally Chile and participated in 6 rounds.
 He closed out 2019 with a win at the non-championship rally, the Rallye du Var with his partner Laurène Godey as his co-driver.

-In 2020 he continued with Hyundai and finished 6th at the Monte Carlo Rally and got a podium at Turkey, which were the only two rounds he entered in that season.
+In 2020, he continued with Hyundai and finished 6th at the Monte Carlo Rally and got a podium at Turkey, which were the only two rounds he entered in that season.

-On 1 October 2020 he announced that he would be leaving Hyundai World Rally Team.
+On 1 October 2020, he announced that he would be leaving Hyundai World Rally Team.
 He did not participate in the WRC in 2021.

 2021

-On the 29th November 2021, Loeb's co-driver Daniel Elena announced his retirement.
+On 29 November 2021, Loeb's co-driver Daniel Elena announced his retirement.

 Loeb then tested the Ford Puma Rally1 for M Sport, later announcing that would compete for the British squad part time in the WRC with new co-driver Isabelle Galmiche.